 Enhanced printer support for OS/2 (with and without CUPS)

 New printer driver packages are in testing to support a wider range of modern printers, both with and without CUPS.
 These drivers augment the already rich support for venerable models as provided by OS/2 itself.
 In addition, ArcaOS ships with an improved PostScript printer driver pack, and CUPS drivers for Brother lasers are downloadable via Arca Noae Package Manager.
 A new Epson inkjet printer pack will soon also be available.

 Support for modern Wi-Fi adapters

-MultiMac will be expanded to include support for a limited set of wireless network adapters, commonly found in hardware which is otherwise suitable for ArcaOS.
+We plan to expand MultiMac to include support for a limited set of wireless network adapters, commonly found in hardware suitable for ArcaOS.
 Eventually, these drivers may completely replace available GenMac drivers for chipsets which remain in use.

 Medium Term Projects (close to development; planning)